mullvad/mullvadvpn-app-binaries/README.md

 ## Security and integrity

-This repository should conform to the same integrity standards as the main [Mullvad VPN app] repository.
-Meaning every merge commit has to be signed.
+This repository should conform to the same integrity standards as the main [Mullvad VPN app] repository, meaning that every merge commit has to be signed.

 This repository contains a number of submodules, pulling in the source code for the third party software we store the binaries for.
 These submodules must point to commits that are either